 Colin began coaching for ISA full time in 2015 and has been evolving his Laser coaching methodology on the ISA team ever since.
 His coaching style has been described as patient, methodical and analytical.

-However, in the quest for highest potential VMG, given that there is almost an unlimited demand for 100% physical output and a limited supply of it, we must maximize hiking effort when it pays the biggest dividends.
+However, in the quest for the highest potential VMG, given that there is almost an unlimited demand for 100% physical output and a limited supply of it, we must maximize the energetic hiking effort when it pays the biggest dividends.
 Likewise, we should choose to take “breaks” when they will be least detrimental to performance, or even beneficial to performance.

-Identifying these events and applying the correct action is crucial for winning beats, and is absolutely essential for people who are a bit lighter in the boat or weaker in fitness.
+Identifying these events and applying the correct action is crucial for winning bets, and is absolutely essential for people who are a bit lighter in the boat or weaker in fitness.
 This article will cover some strategies to do that, no matter how fit you may or may not be.

 Note that the topic of energy conservation and expenditure is closely tied to changing modes and having the skill and option to sail both low and high modes very well.
-We apply more physical effort in a low mode, and have the opportunity to conserve energy in high mode.
+We apply more physical effort in a low mode and have the opportunity to conserve energy in high mode.
 If you only have one mode, it’s difficult to take advantage of many of these situations.
 We cover how to sail different modes in our Speed Week and Custom Clinics.

 Sailors who exert extra effort here with good technique will be well rewarded.

 This shouldn’t need much explanation.
-During these moments, you’ll need to use maximum effort in breeze, hiking early and with a lot of power in the rig to come up to full speed and then punch out from the group or at least stay in the front row.
+During these moments, you’ll need to use maximum effort in the breeze, energetic hiking early and with a lot of power in the rig to come up to full speed and then punch out from the group or at least stay in the front row.
 Increase drive forces and get out in front early to maintain clear air and open up your race.